 - Practice stress-reducing yoga, and make meditation a daily habit.

 - Treat yourself with TLC.
-Try adding a soothing scalp massage to your nightly self-care routine and use a soft, organic pillowcase to protect skin and hair while getting your beauty sleep.
+Try adding a soothing scalp massage to your nightly self-care routine and use a soft, gentle pillowcase to protect skin and hair while getting your beauty sleep.

 - Stick to a routine sleep pattern with a set bedtime and wake time.

 - Make each day an exercise in being mindful, conscious and on the path to being your healthiest, happiest self!